genshinsim/gcsim/README.md

 - Further testing of in game reactions, primarily EC and chain freeze duration.
 - Just in general using the sim for calculations/weapon comparisons/day 1 testing etc...

-## Credits

-- Most of the % data: https://genshin.honeyhunterworld.com/
-- Tons of discussions on KeqingMain (to be added up with ppl's discord tags at some point)
-- Most if not all the frame data came from https://library.keqingmains.com
-- All the folks at KQM that helped out with testing; special thanks to (in no particular order):
-  - Yukarix#6534
-  - Aluminum#5462
-  - Terrapin#8603